ShayanHaghighi/AI-Driving-Game/README.md

 ## Additional Information

-In the `main.py` file, you can increase the value of `FPS` on line 28 to increase the speed the AI runs.
-Feel free to also change the hyperparameter values (found in lines 11-23) for the Deep Q Learning model.
+In the `main.py` file, you can increase the value of `FPS` on line 28 to increase the speed the AI plays the game.
+Feel free to also change the hyperparameter values (found in lines 11-23 in `agent.py`) of the Deep Q Learning model.

 ## Questions or Feedback?